Lightning-Universe/lightning-bolts/docs/source/vision_tasks.rst

     x_anchor = data_augmentation(x1)
     x_negative = data_augmentation(x2)

-The AMDIM taks compares feature maps from different layers of an encoder applied to each input
+The task compares feature maps from different layers of an encoder applied to each input

 .. code-block:: python